 - Cross-functional skills play a crucial role in greener jobs, just as they do in other sectors.
 Findings from the Green Jobs Explorer highlight just how important they are because of how often they co-occur with green skills.

 We are now focussing our efforts on how we make our green measures useful to stakeholders interested in measuring green jobs, using our data to support their research and analysis.
 We have published the tool at greenjobexplorer.org/ and are sharing this with key stakeholders to get feedback on how they could use this tool and what improvements we could make in the future.
-We plan to update the Green Jobs Explorer with new data twice a year.
+The tool will be kept up to date up until June 2025.